michaellee1019/working-wheel/src/get_token/GITHUB_SECRET_SETUP.md

 The next time you push a tag (e.g., `1.0.0`), the workflow will:

 1. Create `default_credentials.json` from the secret
-2. Build the binary with the credentials bundled inside
+2. Build the binary with PyInstaller, bundling the credentials inside
 3. Users can run the binary without providing their own credentials

+**Note:** The PyInstaller spec file is generated dynamically during the build, so you don't need to maintain it in the repository.

 ## Usage for End Users